HypernovaTX/8Tones/README.md

 [Video Demonstration](https://www.youtube.com/watch?v=A7rM7G9tHGE)

 ### What happened to the application?
- I finished the project in September 2016 but looking to add more features to it.
+ I finished the project in August 2016 but looking to add more features to it.
 Unfortunately in 2018, I have to cancel this project due to the following reasons:
 - Game Maker's run time is highly inefficient, which result in latencies like timing and audio sample
 - Microsoft discontinued Windows Mobile platform
 - Yoyo Games no longer makes update for Game Maker Studio 1.4.
 Therefore Google Play and Apple iTunes Connect won't accepting these anymore since GMS 1.4 can only take older SDKs